Cliffe16/NBA-Analytics-Pipeline/README.md

 ## Project Overview
 This project is an end-to-end, automated ELT (Extract, Load, Transform) pipeline designed to extract comprehensive player and game statistics from the official NBA API, load the raw data into a Snowflake data warehouse and transform it into a dimensional model for analytics.

+**Business problem**

+Build an analytics platform that tracks NBA player and team performance across the season to answer questions like:

+* Which players are performing above/below expectations?

+* How does home court advantage impact team performance?

+* What's the relationship between player efficiency and team success?

+* How do player statistics change after trades?

+* Which teams are trending up or down based on recent performance?

 ## System Architecture
 **Pipeline Architecture**